-Adjusted EBITDA is defined as net earnings, adjusted to exclude: (i) income tax; (ii) other expense (income); (iii) interest expense; (iv) depreciation and amortization; (v) acquisition-related items; and (vi) stock-based compensation expense.
+Adjusted EBITDA is defined as net earnings, adjusted to exclude: (i) income tax; (ii) other expense (income); (iii) interest expense; (iv) depreciation and amortization; (v) goodwill impairment charges; (vi) acquisition-related items; and (vii) stock-based compensation expense.
 The Company uses adjusted EBITDA to evaluate its own operating performance and its ability to service debt, as well as an integral part of its planning and reporting systems.
 Additionally, this measure is used in conjunction with discounted cash flow models to determine the Company's overall enterprise valuation and to evaluate acquisition targets.
 Adjusted EBITDA is presented as a supplemental measure because the Company believes such measure is useful to investors as a reasonable indicator of operating performance because of the low capital intensity of its service operations.
 The Company believes this measure is a financial metric used by many investors to compare companies, especially in the services industry.
 This measure is not a recognized measure of financial performance under GAAP in the United States, and should not be considered as a substitute for operating earnings, net earnings or cash flow from operating activities, as determined in accordance with GAAP.
 The Company's method of calculating adjusted EBITDA may differ from other issuers and accordingly, this measure may not be comparable to measures used by other issuers.
 A reconciliation of net earnings to adjusted EBITDA appears below.

+Year ended December 31

-(in thousands of US\$) Year ended December 31
+(in thousands of US\$)

-2016 2015
+2017 2016

-Net earnings \$ 54,243 \$ 38,198
+Net earnings \$ 76,673 \$ 54,243

-Income tax 27,387 23,412
+Income tax 22,607 27,387

-Other expense (income) (232) 60
+Other income (1,520) (232)

-Interest expense, net 9,152 9,077
+Interest expense, net 9,867 9,152

-Operating earnings 90,550 70,747
+Operating earnings 107,627 90,550

-Depreciation and amortization 36,969 28,984
+Depreciation and amortization 42,049 36,969

+Goodwill impairment charge 6,150 -

-Acquisition-related items 61 408
+Acquisition-related items 2,019 61

-Stock-based compensation expense 2,744 2,159
+Stock-based compensation expense 4,132 2,744

-Spin-off transaction costs - 740

-Adjusted EBITDA \$ 130,324 \$ 103,038
+Adjusted EBITDA \$ 161,977 \$ 130,324

-Adjusted EPS is defined as diluted net earnings (loss) per share, adjusted for the effect, after income tax, of: (i) the non-controlling interest redemption increment; (ii) acquisition-related items; (iii) amortization of intangible assets recognized in connection with acquisitions; and (iv) stock-based compensation expense.
+Adjusted EPS is defined as diluted net earnings per share, adjusted for the effect, after income tax, of: (i) the non-controlling interest redemption increment; (ii) acquisition-related items; (iii) amortization of intangible assets recognized in connection with acquisitions; (iv) goodwill impairment charges; (v) stock-based compensation expense; (vi) a stock-based compensation tax adjustment related to a US GAAP change; and (vii) an income tax recovery on the enactment of US Tax Reform.
 The Company believes this measure is useful to investors because it provides a supplemental way to understand the underlying operating performance of the Company and enhances the comparability of operating results from period to period.
 Adjusted EPS is not a recognized measure of financial performance under GAAP, and should not be considered as a substitute for diluted net earnings per common share, as determined in accordance with GAAP.
 The Company's method of calculating this non-GAAP measure may differ from other issuers and, accordingly, this measure may not be comparable to measures used by other issuers.
-A reconciliation of diluted net earnings (loss) per common share to adjusted EPS appears below.
+A reconciliation of diluted net earnings per common share to adjusted EPS appears below.

-(in US\$) Year ended December 31 (11 055) 2016 Diluted net earnings per share \$ 0.92 \$ 0.59 Non-controlling interest redemption increment 0.42 0.33 Acquisition-related items - 0.01 Amortization of intangible assets, net of tax 0.23 0.16 Stock-based compensation expense, net of tax 0.05 0.04 Spin-off transaction costs, net of tax - 0.02 Spin-off tax charge - 0.05 Adjusted EPS \$ 1.62 \$ 1.20
+Year end ded (in US\$) Decembe r 31 2017 2016 Diluted net earnings per share \$ 1.45 \$ 0.92 Non-controlling interest redemption increment 0.42 0.42 Acquisition-related items 0.05 - Amortization of intangible assets, net of tax 0.23 0.23 Goodwill impairment charge, net of tax 0.10 - Stock-based compensation expense, net of tax 0.08 0.05 Stock-based compensation tax adjustment for US GAAP change (0.23) - Income tax recovery on enactment of US Tax Reform (0.07) - Adjusted EPS \$ 2.03 \$ 1.62